mangosArchives/serverZero_Rel19/README.md

 Dependencies
 ------------
-*mangos-zero* server stands on the shoulders of well-known Open Source libraries, and a few awesome, but less known libraries to prevent us from inventing the wheel again.
+*MangosZero* server stands on the shoulders of well-known Open Source libraries, and a few awesome, but less known libraries to prevent us from inventing the wheel again.